We’re planting, protecting or restoring a tree for every refill you buy. Here’s where, why and how we are making it happen

 3. The local area’s biodiversity benefits the mangroves

 The mangrove ecosystem supports insects, crustaceans and fish populations, plus the growth of terrestrial trees, flora and fauna.
 With continuous restoration efforts, we slowly notice the increase in fish and crab stock.

 Besides limiting global warming effects, the increased fish stock creates sustainable livelihoods for the communities.
 The project also helps to educate locals on environmental conservation.
 Most importantly, the restoration efforts are mainly done by women who earn a living from nursery establishments and selling seedlings.

 Want to support these projects?
 We will continue to plant, protect or restore a tree for every refill sold throughout the year.
-To help you, help us, we’ve created a handy refill guide showing our full selection of refillable products.
-Stay tuned for more updates on these projects, and the progress we are making on our mission to nurture 5 million trees.
+To help you help us, we’ve created a handy refill guide showing our full selection of refillable products.